ObolNetwork/charon/docs/architecture.md

 > not just a single DV.
 This allows the workflow to aggregate and batch multiple DVs in some steps, specifically consensus.
 > Which is critical for clusters with a large number of DVs.

+### DutyBuilderProposer deprecation
+The new version of Beacon API spec introduced [produceBlockV3](https://ethereum.github.io/beacon-APIs/#/Validator/produceBlockV3) endpoint, which is now fully supported by Charon (since v1).

+Previously, `DutyProposer` and `DutyBuilderProposer` served full and blinded blocks respectively.
+Now, `DutyProposer` serves both full and blinded blocks.
+To this end, the serialization logic incorporated `Blinded` flag, which is used across many components to determine the corresponding block type.
+The deprecated `DutyBuilderProposer` definition is kept in the codebase for testing period and will be removed in the future.
+Every component hitting `DutyBuilderProposer`, must return `ErrDeprecatedDutyBuilderProposer` error.

+The new v3 endpoint specification added a few new parameters and this is how Charon handles them:
+* `builder_boost_factor`: Charon overrides VC's value in according with Builder API flag: when the flag is `true`, Charon sets `builder_boost_factor` to `math.MaxUint64`, otherwise to `0`.
+To guarantee consistency, all Charon nodes in a cluster shall have the same Builder API flag.
+* `Eth-Execution-Payload-Value` and `Eth-Consensus-Block-Value` are always set to `1`, since these are required parameters.
+Charon does not propagate BN's values to VC to avoid potential inconsistencies caused by different BN providers.

+> ℹ️ The change in serialization (both json and ssz) introduced *a breaking change* in the internal protocol.
+Therefore, Charon v1.x will not work together with Charon v0.x.
+See *Version compatibility* section of `README.md` for more details.

 ### Scheduler

 The scheduler is the initiator of a duty in the core workflow.
 It resolves the which DVs in the cluster are active and